Epiforge/Extensions/Epiforge.Extensions.Benchmarking/Baselines/2026-08-31-static-members-and-disposal.md

 The lesson is not new, which is what makes it worth writing down again.
 The analyzer tests asserted eligibility and nothing else, and eligibility is not behavior.
 The same gap produced the argument-rooted-field `NotSupportedException` two changes ago, and it was described in `2026-08-31-wider-eligibility.md` under the heading of what a generator's grammar does not know.
 It was then walked into again, in the same session, by the same author.

-## The break
+## The registration guard, and the break that was avoided

-`AddMethodReturnValueDisposal` and both `AddConstructedTypeDisposal` overloads now throw `ArgumentException` for a type that cannot implement a disposal interface.
-Package validation will not report this: no signature changed.
+`AddMethodReturnValueDisposal` and both `AddConstructedTypeDisposal` overloads now return `false` for a type that cannot implement a disposal interface, rather than recording a registration which the graph's disposal — three failing type tests — could never act on.

+This began as an `ArgumentException`, which is the more useful behavior: it tells a consumer their registration cannot work rather than letting them find out never.
+It was softened before release, deliberately.
+No public signature changed either way, so package validation would not have reported the throw; a consumer would have met it at startup, in registration code, with nothing in the toolchain having warned them.
+That is a break worth a major version, and this release is not one — so the guard says `false` and the `<returns>` documentation says why.

-What it can break is narrow — a call that has never had any effect, since the graph's disposal of such a value was already three failing type tests.
-The blast radius in this repository was **one call site of sixteen**, and it was `DisposedPropertyValueIsIneligible` registering `TestPerson.Name`, a `string`.
+The blast radius, had it thrown, was **one call site of sixteen** in this repository: `DisposedPropertyValueIsIneligible`, registering `TestPerson.Name`, a `string`.
 That test pinned the disposal rule using an input which could never reach it.
 It now uses a property whose value the graph really does dispose.

 `StaticPropertyIsEligibleWhenStaticDisposalIsExcluded` had the same problem in the other direction: it used `DateTime.Now`, which is now eligible either way, so the test would have passed without testing anything.
 It uses `Console.Out` — `TextWriter`, unsealed and `IDisposable` — so the option is once again the only thing deciding the outcome.